hienpham123/react-tabletify/README.md

 const themeStyles = applyTheme(theme);
 ```

+## Performance & Compatibility

+ReactTabletify is optimized for performance and maximum compatibility:

+- ✅ **ES5 Compatible** - Compiled to ES5 for maximum browser support
+- ✅ **React 16.8+** - Works with React 16.8, 17.x, 18.x, and 19.x
+- ✅ **No Modern JS Features** - No optional chaining or nullish coalescing (compatible with older projects)
+- ✅ **Memoized Components** - TableCell and TableRow are memoized for better performance
+- ✅ **Debounced Validation** - Cell validation is debounced to improve typing performance
+- ✅ **Throttled Events** - Scroll and drag events are throttled for smooth performance
+- ✅ **Optimized Rendering** - Only re-renders when necessary

+### For Large Datasets

+- **Always use pagination** for datasets > 100 rows
+- **Use server-side processing** for datasets > 10,000 rows
+- **Memoize callbacks** and data transformations
+- **Disable unused features** to improve performance

+See [PERFORMANCE.md](./PERFORMANCE.md) for detailed performance optimization guide.

+### Browser & Project Compatibility

+- ✅ Works with React 16.8+ (Class and Functional components)
+- ✅ Compatible with TypeScript 3.5+
+- ✅ Both CommonJS and ESM builds included
+- ✅ IE 11 support (with polyfills)

+See [COMPATIBILITY.md](./COMPATIBILITY.md) for detailed compatibility information.

 ## Changelog

+### Version 0.6.3
+- ✅ **Performance Optimizations** - Memoized TableCell and TableRow components
+- ✅ **Debounced Validation** - Cell validation debounced to 150ms for better typing performance
+- ✅ **Throttled Scroll Events** - Scroll events throttled with requestAnimationFrame
+- ✅ **Optimized Drag & Drop** - Improved drag & drop performance with throttling and memoization
+- ✅ **ES5 Compatibility** - Removed optional chaining and nullish coalescing for maximum compatibility
+- ✅ **React 16.8+ Support** - Fully compatible with React 16.8, 17.x, 18.x, and 19.x
+- ✅ **Performance Documentation** - Added PERFORMANCE.md and COMPATIBILITY.md guides
+- ✅ **Fixed Drag & Drop with Pagination** - Drag & drop now works correctly across pages
+- ✅ **Improved Inline Editing** - Fixed memoization issues that prevented inline editing

 ### Version 0.6.2
 - ✅ Added Cell Validation - Real-time validation for editable cells